kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 5. Set the source and destination.
 6. Set the form of transportation to be transit.
 7. Create **MKDirections** object  that will provide route based directions from Apple's servers.
-8. Once you create the `directions` object you will now be able query Apple's server to get information related to time of travel by calling `calculateETAWithCompletionHandler`.
+8. Request directions from Apple's server by calling `calculateETAWithCompletionHandler`.
-9. Update our departure and arrival labels based on the response.
+9. If the response is valid, update our departure and arrival labels based on the response.

 Lastly in **CoffeeShopPinDetailView.swift** replace `timeTapped` with the following: